Robinson and No. 8 Kentucky host No. 4 Alabama - WTOP News

 Lexington, Kentucky; Saturday, 12 p.m.
 EST

-BOTTOM LINE: No. 8 Kentucky plays No. 4 Alabama after Jaxson Robinson scored 22 points in Kentucky’s 81-69 victory against the Texas A&M Aggies.
+BOTTOM LINE: No. 8 Kentucky takes on No. 4 Alabama after Jaxson Robinson scored 22 points in Kentucky’s 81-69 victory against the Texas A&M Aggies.

-The Wildcats have gone 11-0 at home.
-Kentucky averages 88.7 points while outscoring opponents by 14.1 points per game.
+The Wildcats are 11-0 on their home court.
+Kentucky ranks eighth in the SEC with 9.8 offensive rebounds per game led by Amari Williams averaging 2.1.

-The Crimson Tide are 3-1 in conference play.
-Alabama is third in the SEC with 12.4 offensive rebounds per game led by Mouhamed Dioubate averaging 2.1.
+The Crimson Tide are 3-1 against SEC opponents.
+Alabama ranks second in the SEC with 28.5 defensive rebounds per game led by Grant Nelson averaging 6.7.

 The Wildcats and Crimson Tide face off Saturday for the first time in SEC play this season.

-TOP PERFORMERS: Otega Oweh is scoring 15.4 points per game and averaging 4.0 rebounds for the Wildcats.
+TOP PERFORMERS: Lamont Butler is averaging 13.4 points, 4.7 assists and 1.9 steals for the Wildcats.

-Mark Sears is shooting 35.3% from beyond the arc with 2.5 made 3-pointers per game for the Crimson Tide, while averaging 18.6 points and 4.5 assists.
+Mark Sears averages 2.5 made 3-pointers per game for the Crimson Tide, scoring 18.6 points while shooting 35.3% from beyond the arc.

 LAST 10 GAMES: Wildcats: 7-3, averaging 83.1 points, 33.4 rebounds, 16.8 assists, 6.7 steals and 3.7 blocks per game while shooting 46.1% from the field.
 Their opponents have averaged 79.1 points per game.